DominicMachado/DominicMachado.github.io/docs/clas-199-s24/specification-grading.md

 - Creative project #2
 - Oral exam

-**Course Grade of A**
+**Course Grade of A:**

 All of the core responsibilities are satisfied as above.
-The additional labor required for an A will be the successful completion of the following:
+The additional labor required for an A will be the successful completion of both of the following:
 - 3 additional commonplace book entries on theoretical approaches to the study of race (readings and due dates to be chosen in consultation with Profs.
 Machado)
-- A short analysis of a modern misappropriation of ancient ideas about race (requires a successful proposal by Feb X and must be turned in by Apr X)
+- A short analysis of a modern misappropriation of ancient ideas about race (requires a successful proposal by Mar 16 and must be turned in by Apr 27)

-**Course Grade of B-**
+**Course Grade of B**:

-One of the core responsibilities (apart from attendance and engagement) is not completed on-time or not completed according to the guidelines or spirit of the assignment.
+One of the core responsibilities is not completed on-time or not completed according to the guidelines or spirit of the assignment.

-Course Grade of C
+**Course Grade of C**:

 Two of the core responsibilities are not completed on-time or not completed according to the guidelines or spirit of the assignment.

-Course Grade of F
+**Course Grade of F**:

 Not completing three or more of the core responsibilities on-time or not completing them according to the guidelines or spirit of the assignment will result in a failing grade.